QuentinRa/blog.quentinra.dev/games/unity-notes/index.md

 ## Breakout

 > This game is called `casse-briques` in French.
-"In Breakout, a layer of bricks lines the top third of the screen and the goal is to destroy them all by repeatedly bouncing a ball off a paddle into them."
+"In Breakout, a layer of bricks lines the top third of the screen, and the goal is to destroy them all by repeatedly bouncing a ball off a paddle into them."
 (Wikipedia)

 We are considering that you are in Unity 3D, without the Z-axis.